bertrandchenal/menger/README.md

     # ((2012, 8, 9), ('Bill',), 523.0, 2622.0)]

-The select argument allows to select on which measure and dimension (and level) to dice:
+The select argument allows to select on which measures and dimensions (and levels) to dice:

     :::python
     with connect('example.db'):